 Make an appointment

-Student advisors are available for phone or video conferencing appointments via Zoom.
+Student advisors are available for face-to-face, phone or video conferencing appointments via Zoom.
 Please make an appointment using the links below.

 Undergraduate students should contact Bengu Korkut Yalcin for assistance with their degree planning and academic advice.

 Postgraduate students should contact Anna Chapman for assistance with degrees and academic advice.
 Course advice for postgraduate study will be handled by the relevant department.

 Find answers to our most frequently asked questions here.
 For further queries or assistance, make an appointment with our student advisors.